 Manage the ordering, processing and payment of all goods and services and be responsible for an asset register.

-Maintain records to meet legal and tax requirements.

 Plan and manage cash flow to meet the needs of the SDP and in consultation with the Principal and Governing Body.

 Manage the maintenance of all financial accounts and ensure the provision of regular reports to all budget holders.